 The sign of a good cinnamon bun is when you can smell it before you can even see it – that’s true for the tiny Swedish bakery Bageriet just off Covent Garden.
 Hidden down a small, unsuspecting alleyway, this tiny little bakery produces authentic Swedish baked goods by authentic Swedish bakers.
-Their version is the traditional way of dressing a bun.
-It’s round in shape and with crunchy pearl sugar on the top.
+Their version is the traditional way of dressing a bun with its round shape and crunchy pearl sugar on the top.
 Best served inside with a cosy book and coffee.
-If you’re lucky you might see the chefs popping in and out in their chef hats serving goodies straight from the oven.

 24 Rose St, London WC2E 9EA https://www.bageriet.co.uk

 Fabrique cinnamon buns are one of the most photographed in London.
 The bakery has four locations here in the capital, but they originated from Stockholm.
 The texture of this bun is dense and chewy with crunchy sugar nibs on top.
 Their bakeries have a rustic, Scandinavian, minimalist look which will make any interior lovers giddy with joy.
 Your Instagram will thank you for this one.